 See Costs in Your Area!
 Start Here - Enter Your Zip Code

 Of course no roofing system is complete without accessories.
 However, the R-Panel system is the easiest, when it comes to accessories.
 You have the Ridge Cap, Gable Trim and J-Channel.
 That’s it.

 R Panel Roofing Color Options

 Many homeowners are hesitant about installing a corrugated roof, because they don’t want their home to look like a barn.
 Ribbed metal roofs don’t have a rep for being particularly stylish.
 However, with recent developments in color technology for metal roofs, this perception is changing.

 While the cheapest corrugated panels, like the ones sold at Home Depot and Lowe’s, do have a limited color pallet, there are other more attractive options to consider.

 For example, Mueller Inc sells R-panels, with an up to 30 year limited paint warranty in 32 beautiful colors.
-See the chart below.
-Clearly, there is a shade here that would complement any siding color or style.

 Moreover, in recent years there has been a developing design trend for the look of bare metal.
 It is becoming increasingly popular on contemporary ranch, farmhouse and barn-style homes.

 This means if you have this type of home you can save money buy installing unpainted metal panels, while enjoying the trendy curb appeal.
 Also, you will not have to worry about chipping and fading paint, and spend more money on repainting the roof every 10-15 years.